You may work from home part of the week, provided your line manager agrees that it is compatible with SLU’s needs and your tasks.

-The place where the employee, after agreeing on this with their manager, can carry out work, normally the employee’s home.
-An employee and their manager can agree on a temporary second home workplace.
+The place where the employee, upon agreement with their manager, can carry out work.
+This is usually the employee’s home.
+An employee and their manager can agree on a temporary second remote workplace.

 Work occasionally carried out from a place other than the main place of work.
 This does not need a written agreement.

-The employee and their manager must, together, define what tasks aresuited to working from home and agree on how to document and follow up on this work.
-Factors that may influence where a task can be performed are the need for security and secrecy, the need for service available at the main place of work, opening hours, and lab or clinical work.
+Together, the employee and their manager must define what tasks are suited to working from home and agree on how to document and follow up on this work.
+Factors that may influence where a task can be performed include the need for security and secrecy, the need for service available at the main place of work, opening hours, and lab or clinical work.

 Certain tasks can only be carried out at the main place of work.
-This includes seeing students and the public, and tasks involving certain risks.
+This includes seeing students and the public, or those involving certain risks.

-The guidelines for working from home are primarily aimed at employees with office-hours agreements.
+The remote work guidelines are primarily aimed at employees with office-hours agreements.

 The main rule is that employees should not work from home more than two days a week, or 40 per cent of their working hours.